SymaxWiesbaden/smaxt-dev/installation/addin-xlsx.md

 #### 1. Download

-Download the setup program from www.smaxt.com
- `Setup_smaxt_Excel_Add-In_V3.0_en.zip` or append this installer to the e-mail you received together with the license information and copy the file to a directory on the target machine.
+Download the setup program from www.smaxt.com `Setup_smaxt_Excel_Add-In_V3.0_en.zip` or detach the installer from the e-mail you received together with the license information.
+Copy the file to a directory on the target machine.

 #### 2. Unzip the archive